CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 On a quarterly basis a cron job within Jenkins will be set up to start up and SSH into a provisioned AWS EC2 instance that will be turned off when not used, to run an Ansible script that takes a batch size and randomly generated year between 1 and 5 and will execute other scripts that:
   - Run currently manual steps in the `Synthea Test Plan` such as accessing and comparing the latest Synthea end-properties file, running queries in PROD SBX to determine database ranges for beneficiary and claim properities, and ensuring the next batch of data will not overlap with existing data ranges.
-  - Generate batches of both synthetic current and future data
+  - Generate batch containing both synthetic historical and future data
   - Load into AWS S3 for ingestion in TEST, PROD SBX, and PROD environments.

 For future claims and new Synthea data to be ingested, the manifest.xml file will need additional fields for both a timestamp and whether there Synthea data.
 The pipeline will then check for these two fields.
 For future claims, the data that has been staged in S3 will be ingested once it is the date in the timestamp in the manifest.
 With these changes in place, on a weekly basis, future claims will be loaded into the database.